artem-kuskov/ConsoleMatrixProcessing/README.md

 The project contains three layers:

 * **Core** - classes that perform the main business tasks of the project-matrix calculations.
-* **Application** - classes that transform and transfer data between the Core and Services layers.
+* **Application** - classes that validate, transform and transfer a data between the Core and Services layers.
 * **Services** - easily replaceable classes that work with low-level data stores and cross-boarding functionality.

 The project uses Dependency Injection to provide Core and Application with replaceable lower layers interface implementations.